Liz Halsey

 Accessing treatment and referrals

-It’s important to see an acupuncturist with experience in oncology support.
-Many charities and care centres offer free or low-cost sessions.
+It’s important to see an acupuncturist who has knowledge and experience in oncology support.
+A number of charities and care centres offer free or low-cost sessions.

 You can often self-refer to a supportive care centre — a doctor’s referral isn’t always needed.